-The Angkwerre-Iweme project was developed to assist Elders and healers to maintain and practice Arrernte traditional healing within their community.
+The Angkwerre-Iweme project at Akeyulerre was developed to assist Elders and healers to maintain and practice Arrernte traditional healing within their community.
 Arrernte healing is extremely important for many people in Central Australia.
-There are strong knowledge systems that comprise an interconnected model of health care for Arrernte people.
+There are strong knowledge systems that comprise of an interconnected model of health care for Arrernte people.
 Healing is linked with the land through bush medicines, healing songs, smoking and Angangkere (healers).

 The project supports healers to come together and keep strong in their work.
 Elders and Angangkere are proud of their skills and work and the passing on of knowledge to the next generation is held in high importance.
 This includes trips on country, collecting and making bush medicines, as well as helping to connect with a wide range of health and cultural services including counterparts in other regions.
 This project hopes to build a greater understanding, respect and acknowledgment of traditional healing.

 The program began just over three years ago and has been developing well; run by a strong group of Elders, healers, traditional owners and younger women.
 Everyone works together sharing and respecting each other’s respective roles.

 Alongside the regular bush trips and healing activities with the Arrernte families and community there have been many achievements.
 Some of these include:

 - Completing a huge collaborative painting and short film to articulate the Arrernte healing story.

 - We were invited and hosted by Bruny Island Indigenous groups to present and share at the Nyari Niarra Festival.

 - Opening the new Emergency Department at Alice Springs Hospital with a smoking ceremony.

 - Taking of 25 Arrernte Angangkere to the Kimberly region to meet with healing organisations and healers from the area, as part of an exchange of knowledge.